Concepts¶

 projection.sh/mirror: "true"

-- Each matching namespace gets a destination, independently created/updated.
+- Each target namespace gets a destination, independently created/updated.
+The same source becomes one destination per namespace.

-- If a namespace later stops matching (label removed), its destination is deleted.
+- For selectors: if a namespace later stops matching (label removed), its destination is deleted.
+For lists: removing a namespace from

-- Creating a new namespace with the matching label triggers a reconcile and the destination appears.
+namespacesdeletes that destination on the next reconcile. - For selectors: creating a new namespace with the matching label triggers a reconcile and the destination appears.

 - A conflict in one namespace (stranger object at the destination) doesn't block the others;